Some exhibitors pull out of Singapore Airshow due to coronavirus

-SYDNEY/MONTREAL (Reuters) - Some aerospace companies including business jet manufacturers Textron Inc (TXT.N) and General Dynamics Corp’s (GD.N) Gulfstream division said they no longer planned to attend the Singapore Airshow due to the new coronavirus epidemic.
+SYDNEY/MONTREAL (Reuters) - Some aerospace companies including business jet manufacturers Textron Inc and General Dynamics Corp’s Gulfstream division said they no longer planned to attend the Singapore Airshow due to the new coronavirus epidemic.

 The trade portion of Asia’s biggest airshow, held every two years, is set to begin on Feb.
 11 under the shadow of the fast-spreading virus that has prompted Singapore to deny entry to all Chinese visitors and foreigners with a recent history of travel to China, where the virus originated.